fury-gl/fury/docs/source/posts/2023/2023-08-24-final-report-tvcastillod.rst

 DTI uncertainty visualization
 *****************************

 The DTI visualization pipeline is fairly complex, a level of uncertainty arises, which, if visualized, helps to assess the accuracy of the model.
-This measure is not currently implemented, and even though the are several methods to calculate a visualize the uncertainty in the DTI model, because of its simplicity and visual representation, we considered Matrix Perturbation Analysis (MPA) proposed by Basser [Bas97].
+This measure is not currently implemented, and even though the are several methods to calculate a visualize the uncertainty in the DTI model, because of its simplicity and visual representation, we considered Matrix Perturbation Analysis (MPA) proposed by Basser [1]_.
 This measurement is visualized as double cones representing the variance of the main direction of diffusion, for which raymarching tecnique was also used in the creation of these objects.

 Below is a demo of how this new feature is intended to be used, an image of diffusion tensor ellipsoids and their associated uncertainty cones.

+Details of the implementation:

+- *Source of uncertainty*: The method of MPA arises from the susceptibility of DTI to dMRI noise present in diffusion-weighted images (DWIs), and also because the model is inherently statistical, making the tensor estimation and other derived quantities to be random variables [1]_.
+For this reason, this method focus on the premise that image noise produces a random perturbation in the diffusion tensor estimation, and therefore in the calculation of eigenvalues and eigenvectors, particularly in the first eigenvector associated with the main diffusion direction.
+- *Mathematical equation*: The description of the perturbation of the principal eigenvector is given by math formula where :math:`\Delta D` corresponds to the estimated perturbation matrix of :math:`D` given by the diagonal elements of the covariance matrix :math:`\Sigma_{\alpha} \approx (B^T\Sigma^{−1}_{e}B)^{−1}`, where :math:`\Sigma_{e}` is the covariance matrix of the error e, defined as a diagonal matrix made with the diagonal elements of :math:`(\Sigma^{−1}_{e}) = ⟨S(b)⟩^2 / \sigma^{2}_{\eta}`.
+Then, to get the angle :math:`\theta` between the perturbed principal eigenvector of :math:`D`, :math:`\varepsilon_1 + \Delta\varepsilon_1`, and the estimated eigenvector :math:`\varepsilon_1`, can be approximated by :math:`\theta = \tan^{−1}( \| \Delta\varepsilon_1 \|)` [2]_.
+Taking into account the above, we define the function ``main_dir_uncertainty(evals, evecs, signal, sigma, b_matrix)`` that calculates the uncertainty of the eigenvector associated to the main direction of diffusion.
+- *Double cone SDF definition*: The final SDF is composed by the union of 2 separately cones using the definition taken from this list of `distance functions <https://iquilezles.org/articles/distfunctions/#:~:text=Cone%20%2D%20exact,sign(s)%3B%0A%7D>`_, in this way we have the SDF for the double cone defined as ``opUnion(sdCone(p,a,h), sdCone(-p,a,h)) * scaleVSOutput``
+- *Visualization example*: Below is a demo of how this new feature is intended to be used, an image of diffusion tensor ellipsoids and their associated uncertainty cones.

 .. image:: https://user-images.githubusercontent.com/31288525/254747296-09a8674e-bfc0-4b3f-820f-8a1b1ad8c5c9.png
-    :width: 530
+    :width: 610
     :align: center

 The implementation is almost complete, but as it is a new addition that includes mathematical calculations and for which there is no direct reference for comparison, it requires a more detail review before it can be incorporated.
-For this reason, a tutorial explaining in more detail how to use this feature will be added later.

 *Pull Request:*

 -  **DTI uncertainty visualization (Under Review)** https://github.com/fury-gl/fury/pull/810

-**Future work:** When ODF implementation is complete, uncertainty for this other reconstruction model is expected to be added, using semitransparent glyphs representing the mean directional information proposed by Tournier [TCGC04].
+**Future work:** A tutorial will be made explaining in more detail how to calculate the parameters needed for the uncertainty cones using **dipy** functions, specifically: `estimate_sigma <https://github.com/dipy/dipy/blob/321e06722ef42b5add3a7f570f6422845177eafa/dipy/denoise/noise_estimate.py#L272>`_ for the noise variance calculation, `design_matrix <https://github.com/dipy/dipy/blob/321e06722ef42b5add3a7f570f6422845177eafa/dipy/reconst/dti.py#L2112>`_ to get the b-matrix, and `tensor_prediction <https://github.com/dipy/dipy/blob/321e06722ef42b5add3a7f570f6422845177eafa/dipy/reconst/dti.py#L639>`_ for the signal estimation.
+Additionally, when ODF implementation is complete, uncertainty for this other reconstruction model is expected to be added, using semitransparent glyphs representing the mean directional information proposed by Tournier [3]_.

 ODF actor implemented with SDF
 ******************************

 .. image:: https://user-images.githubusercontent.com/31288525/260909561-fd90033c-018a-465b-bd16-3586bb31ca36.png
-    :width: 600
+    :width: 580
     :align: center

 *Working branch:*